 Quarantine Pests: Ceratocystis fimbriata, Fusicladium effusum, Pecan bunch, Xylella fastidiosa a.
-Conditions for Ceratocystis fimbriata (section 2.2.1.8) Note: Only applies to members of the Carya genus b.
-Conditions for Xylella fastidiosa (section 2.2.1.12) Note: Only applies to members of the Carya genus c.
-Additional declaration: "Fusicladium effusum and Pecan bunch are not known to occur in \\\\\ (the country or state where the plants were grown) \\\\\\".
+Conditions for Ceratocystis fimbriata (section 2.2.1.8) Note: Only applies to members of the Carya genus c.
+Additiona al declaration: "Fusicladium effusum and Pecan bunch are 1 not l known to occur in (the country or state w where the plants were e grown) ".